MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 :::image type="content" source="media/troubleshoot-aad-connect-objects-attributes/aad-connect-flow-chart.png" alt-text="AAD Connect flow chart.":::

-For learning purposes, the steps presented here start on local Active Directory (AD) and move all the way up to Azure AD since this is the most common direction of synchronization.
+For learning purposes, the steps presented here start on local Active Directory (AD) and move all the way up to Azure AD, the most common direction of synchronization.
 However, the same principals apply to the inverse direction (with attribute writeback, for instance).

 ## Prerequisites